stellar/stellar-protocol/drafts/draft-detacct.md

-* TD has source account F, sequence number 2^{32}+1, and a very high fee (so that in the event of rising fees, any user can add funds to E to make TD go through).
+* TD has source account F, sequence number 2^{32}+1, and a very high fee (so that in the event of rising fees, any user can add funds to F to make TD go through).
 It has the following operations:
     - Deterministically create account D
     - Move enough XLM from E to F for another transaction